 However, others champion the trainee system, saying it gives a control over workload, a “high level of responsibility” and "great client contact".
 Others claims it "gives you a far better education in City law".
 One trainee reports partners treat trainees with "a much greater deal of respect than at other firms" because they are dependent on trainees coming to ask for work and to keep them coming back.
 The system also allows trainees "to see projects through from start to finish" and to focus on "areas of interest".

-The firm also gets points for its flat management structure, lack of hierarchy and supportive working environment.
+Jones Day got points from some juniors for its supportive working environment.
 The firm will "support associates' efforts to develop new skills and practice areas” and partners "seem to be care about your career goals and general professional development".

 Others were more positive.
 "The secret pay structure has its critics", said a solicitor, "but I've always found it successful in achieving its goal of not having solicitors constantly comparing themselves to the person in the next office".